 What is recommended in Ayurveda?

 Many people are prone to skin allergies and there are suitable Ayurvedic remedies for skin allergy as well.
 But what about the person who is not allergic to any external substance and still incapable of maintaining an attractive look?

-Ayurveda describes key to the success of achieving a balance in youthfulness is matching your diet and skincare routine according to the specific skin type you have.
-Meanwhile, Ayurveda shares some valuable remedy for lustrous skin, hair, and nails.
+Ayurveda describes the key to the success of achieving a balance in youthfulness is matching your diet and skincare routine according to the specific skin type you have.
+Meanwhile, Ayurveda shares some valuable remedies for lustrous skin, hair, and nails.

 Without a balanced diet collagen layer thins and skin shrivels up without good nourishment so eat fresh and whole organic foods.
 Avoid packaged, canned, frozen, processed foods.
 These foods are often poorly digested which creates impurities, resulting in building up toxins.
 These toxins cause irritation and blocks circulation in the body which reflects on the skin.

 1. Always prefer to have green leafy vegetables as they are a good source of vitamins, minerals, iron, and calcium.
 They nourish the skin and protect it from premature aging.